-The Seven Softest Softball Questions Republicans Asked Brett Kavanaugh
+The seven softest softball questions Republicans asked Brett Kavanaugh

 “What interaction do you have with homeless people?”

 In asking Kavanaugh, “What interaction do you have with homeless people?”
-Sen. Lindsey Graham (R-SC) gave him the unfettered opportunity to boast about his work with a Washington, DC, Catholic charity.
-After Kavanaugh quotes Matthew, 25 (“For I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me”), Graham follows up with, “Describe the difference between Brett Kavanaugh the man and Brett Kavanaugh the judge.”
+Sen. Lindsey Graham (R-S.C.) gave him the unfettered opportunity to boast about his work with a Washington, DC, Catholic charity.
+After Kavanaugh quotes Matthew 25 (“For I was hungry and you gave me food, I was thirsty and you gave me drink, a stranger and you welcomed me, naked and you clothed me, ill and you cared for me, in prison and you visited me”), Graham follows up with, “Describe the difference between Brett Kavanaugh the man and Brett Kavanaugh the judge.”

 Kavanugh cites his community service, and says “We’re all God’s children.
 We’re all equal.”